FinCEN's recent guidance begins with the caveat, “This guidance does not establish any new regulatory expectations or requirements.”

 ICOs – In Pre-sales the exchange of money or CVC for the newly issued ICO token may take place at a later date, the future creation of the ICO token may take place through mining using a decentralized model (here FinCEN sounds like they don’t know how eth tokens are created and have inadvertently lumped in POW coins although they later add back the caveat that the administrator has to be able to redeem and permanently retire from circulation the new units of CVC, which is not possible on POW).
 Basically, if you create a token, sell it for another form of value, and have the ability to redeem it, you need to register as an MSB.

 FinCEN reviewed a second business model that I think they got confused again.
 They said, In the second business model, the ICO raises funds for a new project by selling an equity stake or debt instrument to early backers or hedges a previous investment in CVC through a derivative, such as a futures contract.
 (To me, that’s not an ICO, that’s a Reg D, under the SEC’s purview.)
-The funded project generally involves the creation of Dapps.
+The funded project generally involves the creation of DApps.

 In brief, if regulated by SEC or CFTC, FinCEN rules do not apply.
 Also, if the Integral test mentioned earlier applies, there may be a slim exemption for actual consumer or utility tokens (think turnkey jet no action letter).
 Resale on the secondary market in a P2P nature does not implicate the token purchaser (they are a user).

-Dapp Dev’s – Not MSBs
+DAap Dev’s – Not MSBs

-Dapp user conducting financial activities – investor/owner/operator deploying the DAap to engage in money transmission denominated in the CVC is likely a money transmitter.
+DAap user conducting financial activities – investor/owner/operator deploying the DAap to engage in money transmission denominated in the CVC is likely a money transmitter.

 Creators of CVCs and DAap’s conducting CVC Transactions – The creators of a CVC sometimes issue or “pre-mine” CVC units in advance and then distribute those units as payment for goods or services or repayment of obligations (such as amounts owed to project investors) – those are not MSBs.
 If they instead sell them for another CVC one the market is established, they may be an MSB.